GuildTV/cviz/docs/timelines.md

 Timeline files are built with triggers, containing commands.
 There are a few types of triggers, to allow for automated flow with some manual control.

-### Immediate
+### Setup
-These are run immediately when they are next on the trigger stack.
-They are commonly only used at the beginning of a timeline to do some setup, or start playing.
+There can be only one setup trigger, which must be located at the beginning of the file (if present).
+It is run immediately when the timeline is loaded, and should be used to perform some initial setup.

 ```
 @ {